andersonf0018/sw-listing/README.md

 ### Installation

 1. Start the Docker containers:

 ```bash
 docker-compose up -d
 ```

+2. Set the database credentials on `api/.env`.
+You can see the default database credentials on `docker-compose.yml`

-2. The application will be available at:
+3. The application will be available at:
    - Frontend: http://localhost:3000
    - Backend API: http://localhost:9000
    - PHPMyAdmin: http://localhost:8080